wpiszlogin/driver_critic/README.md

 * Tensorflow 2.4.0
 * Matplotlib 3.3.4

-The current version of CarRacing-v0 has memory bugs!
-To solve it, we need to download the newest "car_racing.py" script from Gym GitHub.
+The current version of CarRacing-v0 has memory bugs.
+To solve it, we need to download the newest "car_racing.py" script from Gym GitHub.<br/>
-To run the application execute "main_loop.py" script.
+Execute "main_loop.py" to train a new model.<br/>
+It's possible to check the best solution by running "evaluate_loop.py".

 # Solution
 DDPG is composed of 4 Networks: